npm/npm/README.md

 From here, you can do `require("foo-1.2.3")` where "foo" is the name of the package, and "1.2.3" is the version you installed.

-Installing by name and version alone is planned next.
+Installing by name and version alone is planned for the next version.

+### uninstall

+    npm uninstall <name> <version>

+This uninstalls a package, completely removing everything installed for it.
+If it's currently active, then it must be deactivated first.
+If anything is depending on it, then those must be uninstalled first.

 ### activate